wdeforest23/Will-AI-Take-Your-Job--NLP-Final-Project/README.md

 - Step 2: Data Filtering - extremely long/short and irrelevant (lacking data science, machine learning and AI keywords) articles are filtered out
 - Step 3: Topic Modeling - key topics and industries are identified using Latent Dirichlet Allocation (LDA) topic modeling from GenSim and ktrain libraries
 - Step 4: Sentiment Analysis Preparation - trained an SVM sentiment analysis model on open-source corpus of ~4.6k news articles (from huggingface)
-- Step 4.5: Sentiment Analysis Modeling - sentiment model applied at the sentence level and aggregated to determine overall article sentiment
+- Step 4.5: Sentiment Analysis - sentiment model applied at the sentence level and aggregated to determine overall article sentiment
 - Step 5: Named Entity Recognition - NER is performed at the sentence level using spaCy's large enlish pipeline trained on written web text (en_core_web_lg)
 - Step 6: Targeted Sentiment Analysis - article topics, entities, and sentiments are combined and their changes over time are analyzed
 - Step 7: Analysis and Slides - all methodology, and insights/takeaways are presented in a slide deck